 The name of Hooper does not appear in the

 For the benefit of these granchildren it

 may be well to insert the following:--

 "Doomsday Book, (so called because its

 decision was regarded as final) a book containing a digest, in

 Norman French, of the results of a census or survey of England

 1085.
-It consists of two volumes in
+It consists of two volumes in vellum, a large

-a large

 folio containing 382 pages and a quarto containing 450.

 They form a valuable record of the ownership, extent, and

-value of the lands

-England (1) at the time of the survey,
+value of the lands of England (1) at the time of the survey,

 king, and (3) at the time of Edward the Confessor, when a

 and dependents, amount of live stock, et., were also

 returned."--*The Century Dictionary*, vol, ii.